6300 Wilshire Blvd. Suite 1020, Los Angeles, CA 90048

 If you are planning to set up a business in the U.S. and work here, you may be eligible for an "E" or "L" visa.

-The "E" visa is available to citizens of certain countries that have treaties with the U.S. It allows persons investing in a U.S. business or setting up a business to be employed by that business.
+The "E" visa is available to citizens of certain countries that have treaties with the U.S. It allows individuals investing in a U.S. business or setting up a business to be employed by that business or you may be employed by a company that is owned by nationals of your treaty country.
 Qualifying for the "E" visa is quite difficult, as numerous criteria must be met.
-I or my associate will be happy to discuss with you whether you qualify.
+My associate or I will be happy to discuss with you whether you qualify.

 The "L" visa is available for citizens of any country who are being transferred by a company in one country to work for a related business (such as a subsidiary) in the United States.
 To qualify, you must have been employed outside the US by the company for at least one year.
 Also, you must be coming to work either as an executive, manager or in a "specialized knowledge" capacity.
 Finally, you must have been employed in one of these capacities by the company overseas.